 Additionally, patients can have difficulty eating and swallowing due to mouth pain, which can lead to dehydration.

-Patients suffering from acute PHG with symptoms should be advised to rest, drink plenty of fluids and eat a soft diet supplemented with vitamins, according to the JDHODT report.
+As described in Zitelli’s and Davis’ Atlas of Pediatric Physical Diagnosis in ScienceDirect, patients suffering from acute PHG with symptoms should be advised to rest, drink plenty of fluids, and eat a soft diet supplemented with vitamins D, C, and elderberry.
 Adult patients should be cautioned to avoid alcohol and tobacco products.

-Because gingivostomatitis is caused by a virus and not bacteria, antibiotics typically will not help patients deal with this infection.
-StatPearls recommends treating the acute phase of PHG with hydration, mild analgesics to help manage pain, such as acetaminophen, and antiviral drugs, such as acyclovir or foscarnet.
-According to the CFP article, after taking antiviral medications, pediatric patients may see reduction of fever in about three days and significant improvement in oral symptoms in about six days.
+Since gingivostomatitis is caused by a virus and not bacteria, antibiotics typically will not help patients deal with this infection.
+According to a study published in the JDHODT, the acute phase of PHG can be treated with hydration, mild analgesics to help manage pain such as acetaminophen, and antiviral drugs like acyclovir or foscarnet.
+According to the Cleveland Clinic, after taking antiviral medications, pediatric patients may see a reduction of fever in about three days and significant improvement in oral symptoms in about six days.

-Because this condition is highly contagious, effective measures must be taken to prevent transmission to others through direct contact.
+This condition is highly contagious, so effective measures must be taken to prevent transmission to others through direct contact.

-While an acute outbreak of PHG can be quite unnerving, especially for a child, it's important to remember that these viral infections can be handled with the help of a healthcare professional.
-You should always consult with your physician and your family dentist to ensure you get the proper diagnosis and an effective treatment plan.
+While an acute outbreak of PHG can be quite unnerving, especially for a child, keep in mind that these viral infections can be handled with the help of a healthcare professional.

-Seek advice from your healthcare provider if you suspect your child has any type of abnormal sores or infections in their mouth, and they will help you find an appropriate treatment path.
+If you think your child has any type of abnormal sores or infections in their mouth, consult your healthcare provider to determine the appropriate treatment.